yrashk/socket.io-erlang/README.md

 ## Socket.IO

-[Socket.IO](http://socket.io/) aims to make realtime apps possible in every browser and mobile device, blurring the differences between the different transport mechanisms.
+[Socket.IO](http://socket.io/) aims to make live apps possible in every browser and mobile device, blurring the differences between the different transport mechanisms.

 ## What is socket.io for Erlang?